gurgeasson/randomProject/README.md

 # randomProject
-Random Project is a multi disciplinary project that will generate random numbers.
-In this repository I'll attempt to give a detailed description and explanation of my journey.
+Random Project is a multidisciplinary project that will eventually come down to generating true random numbers.
+In this repository, I'll attempt to provide a detailed description and explanation of my journey.

-I'll eventually create an organized documentation as I go along
+I'll eventually create organized documentation as I go along.

 ---